NHOrus/srwq-compilation/episode-05.md

 "...You think we should join up with our old enemies."

 "You're the perfect man for putting things together under the table.
 Go to the DC with Sanger, see what you can do.
 Even the slightest scrap of information could be vital.
 I'll do what I can to root out the different factions of the Shadow Mirror.
-The rest of the team will have to organise into search parties, and start covering ground as best we can, to find Vindel and our lost comrades."
+The rest of the team will have to organize into search parties, and start covering ground as best we can, to find Vindel and our lost comrades."

 "Right.
 I'll ride faster than the wind, and cook you up a gourmet of intel.
 Good luck, Gilliam."